MichaelAquilina/S4/README.md

 }
 ```

-Run `./sync` in the project directory to synchronise the local folders you specified with the folders in the bucket.
+Run `./s3b sync` in the project directory to synchronise the local folders you specified with the folders in the bucket.

 All files will be automatically synced between the source and target destinations where possible.